openstack/openstack-manuals/doc/admin-guide-cloud/source/cross_project_cors.rst

    allowed_origin = *
    allow_methods = GET

-Enabling CORS with pastedeploy
+Enabling CORS with PasteDeploy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In other services, CORS is configured via pastedeploy.
+In other services, CORS is configured via PasteDeploy.
 In this case,
 you must first make sure that OpenStack's :code:`oslo_middleware` package
 (version 2.4.0 or later) is available in the Python environment that is
 running the service.
 Then, add the following configuration block to your